Metalforming

 What We Did

-We started with the dies — bed size requirements, shut height, stroke, and tonnage — before any press was on the table.
+We started with the dies.
+Bed size requirements, shut height, stroke, and tonnage all got reviewed before any press was on the table.
 We walked the floor, looked at the coil handling setup, and reviewed how the existing workflow would need to change.
 Once the criteria were clear, we matched them to a Stamtec press that fit the dies, the floor, and the production demand without requiring tooling modifications.
 We stayed involved through delivery, installation, and the first production run.

 The Outcome